Homemade Honey Almond Granola

 Keyword: healthy granola, homemade granola, honey granola

-This Honey Almond Granola is a healthy granola that's so easy to make and budget friendly!
-It uses simple ingredients that are right in your pantry!
+This Honey Almond Granola is a healthy homemade granola that's so easy to make and budget-friendly!
+It uses simple ingredients right in your pantry and is great for brunch or breakfast.
+Top with a splash of milk or add it to your yogurt!

 Prep Time: 5 minutes